orlikoski/Skadi/README.md

 ## Thank you to everyone who has helped, and those that continue to, making this project a reality.

 ### Special Thanks to:
- - The team from [Komand](https://www.komand.com/) for their support
+ - The team from [Komand](https://www.komand.com/) for their advice and support on all things Automation
  - Jackie & Jason from [@SpyglassSec](https://twitter.com/SpyglassSec) for their guidance
  - Every single one of the contributors who's efforts made the automation Addon Pack possible